TYPO3-Initiatives/graphql/README.md

 ## Development

-Development for this extension is happening as part of the persistence initiative, see https://typo3.org/community/teams/typo3-development/initiatives/persistence/.
+Development for this extension is happening as part of the [persistence initiative](https://typo3.org/community/teams/typo3-development/initiatives/persistence/).